M-Vivian/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody - Scrips adds execute permissions to owner.group owner and other users 8-James_Bond - Script sets permissions; owner none, groups none and other users all 9-John_Doe - Scripts that sets the mode of the file
+7-everybody - Scrips adds execute permissions to owner.group owner and other users 8-James_Bond - Script sets permissions; owner none, groups none and other users all 9-John_Doe - Scripts that sets the mode of the file 10-mirror_permissions - Script that copies the mode of a file from anotheer file